Brimstone vs Neon matchup in Valorant

 Brimstone vs Neon Matchup Summary

-The Brimstone vs Neon matchup in Valorant is a heavily one-sided matchup.
-Based on 7 competitive matches analyzed, Neon wins 71.4% of the time compared to Brimstone's 28.6%, a 42.9 percentage point difference.
-The most significant gap is in attack-side performance, where Neon consistently outperforms.
+The Brimstone vs Neon matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 9 competitive matches analyzed, Neon wins 55.6% of the time compared to Brimstone's 44.4%, a 11.1 percentage point difference.
+The most significant gap is in headshot accuracy, where Brimstone consistently outperforms.
 In this Controller vs Duelist matchup, Neon has overwhelming superiority in this agent matchup.
 Brimstone should never take isolated fights against Neon and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Brimstone vs Neon Fragging Analysis